cyril-data/periodic-patterns-mdl/README.md

 - The **data** folder contains the datasets used in the experiments or instruction about how to obtain them.
 - The **xps** folder contains the summary of results, a LateX template to produce a report of results, and is meant to receive files produced when running scripts.
-- The **scripts** contains the scripts, for mining as well as for parsing results and preparing figures, tables and examples.
+- The **scripts** contain the scripts, for mining as well as for parsing results and preparing figures, tables and examples.

 ## Running the experiments